Artist: Goya (Francisco de Goya y Lucientes) (Spanish, Fuendetodos 1746–1828 Bordeaux)

 Dimensions: 50 x 40 in.
 (127 x 101.6 cm)

-This portrait represents the son of the conde de Altamira.
-Outfitted in a splendid red costume, Manuel is shown playing with a pet magpie (which holds the painter's calling card in its beak), a cage full of finches, and three wide-eyed cats.
-In Christian art, birds frequently symbolize the soul, and in Baroque art caged birds are symbolic of innocence.
-Goya may have intended this portrait as an illustration of the frail boundaries that separate the child's world from the forces of evil, or as a commentary on the fleeting nature of innocence and youth.
-The picture is one of several portraits commissioned by the Altamiras after Goya was appointed painter to the king (1786).
-It may have been executed after the child's death in 1792, since the imagery and sinister undertone seem more characteristic of Goya's works of the 1790s.
+The sitter is the son of the Count and Countess of Altamira.
+Outfitted in a splendid red costume, he is shown playing with a pet magpie (which holds the painter's calling card in its beak), a cage full of finches, and three wide-eyed cats.
+In Christian art birds frequently symbolize the soul, and in Baroque art caged birds are symbolic of innocence.
+Goya may have intended this portrait as an illustration of the frail boundaries that separate the child's world from the forces of evil or as a commentary on the fleeting nature of innocence and youth.